frankielee-aia-2021/react-native-shared-element/README.md

 # react-native-shared-element <!-- omit in toc -->

+### This REPO is fork from react-native-shared-element V0.7.0 and changed repo to MavenCentral instead of JCenter

 Native shared element transition _"primitives"_ for react-native 💫

 This library in itself is not a Navigation- or Router library.
 Instead, it provides a set of comprehensive full native building blocks for performing shared element transitions in Router- or Transition libraries.
 If you are looking [for the React Navigation binding, you can find it here](https://github.com/IjzerenHein/react-navigation-shared-element).